drewblount/Genetic-Algorithms-with-MM/generalGA/README.md

 * I couldn't think of a way to accomplish 'shuffle' without 'sampling without replacement', which is not currently a feature supported by Breeze.
 It seems straightforward to implement, but my only ideas were very inefficient.
 This sounds like the kind of problem for which D. Blount has a good intuition.
+* Implement the following case classes for Simulation:
+  1. General/trivial 'maximize number of ones' in a binary bitstring
+  2. Prisoners
+  3. GA for clustering data (as per Maulik 2000)
+  4. Weights of Neural Nets

+* Implement more selection, crossover, and mutation schemes.
+* Log results of a simulation for summary of relevant stats and visualization.

 reproGenerator